neha2201/VaccineUsagePrediction_RandomForest/README.md

 It is choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a model argument whose value is set before the learning process begins.

+To get the optimize result of the model, i have used hyper-parameter-tunning, I used GridSearchModule() pacakge in which I fit the model on the listed parameters and then fit the model on top of it.
+To get the optimized parameters list, I ran -model.best_parameters_
+Parameters used in tunning are-
+- n_estimator
+- max_depth
+- max_feature
+- min_sample_split
+- min_leaf_split

+### * Results and Interpretations :*

+Machine learning is basically using data to answer questions.
+So this is the final step where you get to answer few questions.
+This is the point where the value of machine learning is realized.
+Here you can Finally use your model to predict the outcome of what you want.
+This is the final step of machine learning process is prediction.
+This is the stage where we consider the model to be ready for practical applications.

+Using metrics like- accuracy_score,classification_report,confusion_matrix,roc_curve,roc_auc_score etc.

+In these model I got accuracy_score for train datasets is- For test datasets is